huggingface/blog/decision-transformers-train.md

 ```

 Now that we explained the theory behind Decision Transformer, the Trainer, and how to train it. **You're ready to train your first offline Decision Transformer model from scratch to make a half-cheetah run** 👉 ADD LINK
+The colab includes visualizations of the trained model, as well as how to save your model on the 🤗 hub.

 ## Conclusion